Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 157. `hostname(config-tunnel-interface)# port-hop`
 158. `hostname(config-tunnel-interface)# carrier default`
 159. `hostname(config-tunnel-interface)# nat-refresh-interval 5`
-160. `hostname(config-tunnel-interface)# hello-interval 6000`
-161. `hostname(config-tunnel-interface)# hello-tolerance 600`
-162. `hostname(config-tunnel-interface)# exit`
+160. `hostname(config-tunnel-interface)# exit`
-163. `hostname(config-interface-GigabitEthernetx)# exit`
+161. `hostname(config-interface-GigabitEthernetx)# exit`
-164. `hostname(config-sdwan)# exit
+162. `hostname(config-sdwan)# exit
-165. `hostname(config)# commit`
+163. `hostname(config)# commit`

 ##### **Control Plane Onboarding**
-167. `hostname# show clock` - Clock will likely be in UTC format.
+164. `hostname# show clock` - Clock will likely be in UTC format.
 If time is off, adjust using next steps.
 Otherwise, skip step 168.
-168. `hostname# clock set hh:mm:ss Day Month Year` - Where `hh` is the hour (0-23), `mm` is minutes (0-59), `ss` is seconds (0-59), `Day` is the day of the month (0-31), `Month` is the full name of the month, and `Year` is the current year in the format of `YYYY`.
+165. `hostname# clock set hh:mm:ss Day Month Year` - Where `hh` is the hour (0-23), `mm` is minutes (0-59), `ss` is seconds (0-59), `Day` is the day of the month (0-31), `Month` is the full name of the month, and `Year` is the current year in the format of `YYYY`.
-169. Access the vManage GUI through a web browser on a device connected to the Control Plane network.
+166. Access the vManage GUI through a web browser on a device connected to the Control Plane network.
 For example, in the COSMIAC RAPID Lab Environment, a Laptop was physically connected to the network in which the control plane resided, so vManage was accessed through a Firefox browser through the IP of vManage on that network (Which was 10.10.0.42 for the COSMIAC-RAPID Lab Environment
-170. Hover over `Configuration` on the left side bar, and click on `WAN Edges` under the `Devices` heading.
+167. Hover over `Configuration` on the left side bar, and click on `WAN Edges` under the `Devices` heading.
 This will take you to the list of WAN Edges allocated to your Cisco SD WAN account.
-171. Generate a bootstrap config by clicking on the `...` under the `Actions` column on an available WAN Edge, and click on `Generate Bootstrap Configuration`.
+168. Generate a bootstrap config by clicking on the `...` under the `Actions` column on an available WAN Edge, and click on `Generate Bootstrap Configuration`.
-172. Ensure that for the configuration, `Cloud-Init` is the selected option.
+169. Ensure that for the configuration, `Cloud-Init` is the selected option.
 Click on the `OK` button at the bottom right of this window.
-173. Note the `uuid` and the `otp` that the bootstrap configuration generates.
+170. Note the `uuid` and the `otp` that the bootstrap configuration generates.
 This will be ***VERY IMPORTANT***.
-174. Go back to your ESXi GUI and navigate back to your current edge router.
+171. Go back to your ESXi GUI and navigate back to your current edge router.
 Log back into the router if necessary.
 Then enter the command in the following step
-175. `hostname# request platform software sdwan vedge_cloud activate chassis-number (uuid) token (otp)` For example:
+172. `hostname# request platform software sdwan vedge_cloud activate chassis-number (uuid) token (otp)` For example:
     `hostname# request platform software sdwan vedge_cloud activate chassis-number C8K-8943C275-7B78-1E88-B761-4F8045EB38A1 token e60cbdd624774ef7bd45fab8bc40c5ac`
-176. The prior command is lengthy, so **ensure** that you have the ***correct values WITHOUT any typos***.
+173. The prior command is lengthy, so **ensure** that you have the ***correct values WITHOUT any typos***.
 This will onboard the edge to the SD WAN fabric.
-177. Verify that your edge router has complete control plane connectivity.
+174. Verify that your edge router has complete control plane connectivity using the following command:
+     `hostname# show sdwan control connections`